Jeroen-G/Bonfire/README.md

 Replace `<project>` with the name of your project.

-` git clone --depth 1 git@gitlab.enrise.com:jgroenendijk/bonfire.git bonfire && cp -a bonfire/. <project> && rm -rf bonfire/`
+`git clone --depth 1 git@github.com:Jeroen-G/Bonfire.git bonfire && cp -a bonfire/. <project> && rm -rf bonfire/`

 To be able to run all make commands: